 Symptoms and signs of emotional exhaustion

 Emotional exhaustion can have both physical and psychological effects on individuals.
-Many symptoms can be mild at first but build up to be more severe over time.
-Furthermore, not many people will recognise their symptoms and will continue with their daily routine.
+Many symptoms can be mild at first but become more severe over time.
+Furthermore, not many people will recognise their symptoms and continue with their daily routine.
 But eventually, emotional exhaustion can take a severe toll on both your mental and physical health if left unchecked.

 Here are some common symptoms to watch out for: